 - How to choose the best social media platform to use for your marketing?

-- How to play to social media "game"
+- How to play the social media "game"

 - How to create brand awareness

 - The importance of nurturing vs. converting clients

 - Software that can help you create lead scores and improve your physiotherapy business

 - How to display authenticity on social media

 - How much and what to share on social media

 - What do millennials care about and how do you incentivize them?

 - How to use your interview and hiring process to get the right people into your practice